 Good old CeBIT made a fresh start with the 2018 edition.
 After having lost traction on both sides of digitization in industrial and in consumer markets, this CeBIT redesign aimed to regain a position of relevance between the Hannover Messe of Industrie 4.0 and consumer electronic shows like IFA, MWC and CES.
-Half of the show remained a traditional trade floor centered around data administration and industrial hardware components.
-The other half was more theme oriented with entire halls dedicated to topics like E-Mobility, VR/AR and start-up ventures, including a fairground for entertainment events and an extensive conference program.
+Half of the show remained a traditional trade floor centred around data administration and industrial hardware components.
+The other half was more theme-oriented with entire halls dedicated to topics like E-Mobility, VR/AR and start-up ventures, including a fairground for entertainment events and an extensive conference program.
 With VR pioneer Jaron Lanier even giving a keynote speech, the question was if immersive media could already be relevant for a reorientation of the new CeBIT, and vice versa, if this ‘business festival’ could become relevant for VR.

 Model shops replace use cases

 I expected to see a lot of Enterprise VR applications on the business floor.
 Apart from some start-up projects for virtual collaboration, I found mostly general application scenarios instead of actual use cases.
 VR agencies mostly used Vive Pro setups and presented primitive worlds for basic interactions to demonstrate the potential of VR as an industrial tool for manufacturing, production planning or corporate training.
-There was a sharp contrast between top-notch equipment and simplified demo scenes in the style of low cost engine plugins.
+There was a sharp contrast between top-notch equipment and simplified demo scenes in the style of low-cost engine plugins.
 The general explanation for this gap between hardware and software levels was related to business communication and data protection: the agencies’ clients were not interested in presenting their use cases to the public in terms of trade secrets of their organization and production plannings.
 And, especially in the start-up section, you could feel quite some insecurity for data handling, just after GDPR (DSGVO) went into effect.

 At least on the side of VR hardware CeBIT still has something more tangible to show.
 You could find and try out quite some interesting devices like prototypes for glove interaction, market-ready add-ons for wireless data transmission, market-proven headset enhancements for amusement rides or completely redesigned glasses for industrial production demands.